 Interim Curriculum Statement

-The curriculum at Newton Flotman Primary School comprises all the learning and other development opportunities that pupils experience at the school.
+The curriculum at Newton Flotman CofE Primary Academy comprises all the learning and other development opportunities that pupils experience at the academy.
 We aim to provide our pupils with a broad, balanced education, develop them to fulfil their potential and nurture them into good citizens, conscious of their responsibilities to each other, their family, society and the world of work.
 British Values underpin our entire ethos and curriculum.

 We believe that education, at home and at school, is a route to moral, social, cultural, spiritual, physical and mental development, and thus the well-being of the individual.
 Education should also reaffirm our commitment to the virtues of truth, justice, honesty and sense of duty.